.github/workflows/security-test.yml

 script:

-- pip install humanbound-cli
+- pip install humanbound

 - hb test --wait --fail-on high